 Successful students with an international education exhibit a number of desired attributes and dispositions that are articulated in the International Baccalaureate Learner Profile.

-At IS Brescia, we are working to become:
+At International School Brescia we are working to become:

 Developing our natural curiosity while attaining the skills to conduct inquiry, research our interests, and show independence of thought.

 Acquiring understanding of concepts, ideas and issues (both local and global) across a wide range of disciplines.